 Prices and returns are expressed as percentages.
 Since 1 January 1999 a trading year (360 days) instead of a calendar year (365 days) is used for the calculation of yields.
 For three-month, six-month and twelve-month BOTs, normally only one auction is held per month starting in January, April and October 1998 respectively.
-The auction for the second half of the BOT on 3 July 2000 was announced as taking place in the first ten months of July.
-In November 2000 additional tranches of 6-month BOTs started to be issued to specialists; the amounts shown include these additional tranches.
+In November 2000 and February 2009 additional tranches of, respectively, 6-month and 12-month BOTs started to be issued to specialists; the amounts shown include these additional tranches.
+Regular issues of 3-month BOTs ended in September 2013.

 "Other issues" indicate issues by means of tender procedures with a non-standard maturity, i.e. other than 3, 6 and 12 months.
+They include also issues of tranches subsequent to the first date of issue of the bond.
+Those tranches were occasional since July 2020 and become more frequent since February 2023.
 In this sector, the amounts shown refer to the sum of the amounts for issues made in the second half of the year.
 Prices, yields and maturity in days shall be weighted by the amounts allotted in each auction.
 Information on individual auction is given in table TDEE0120.

-Glossary

-Asset management

-Investment portfolios management on individual basis provided by banks, SGRs (see the glossary item) and SIM (see the glossary item) to households, firms and institutional investors.
-Asset management has traditionally been divided into two broad categories:

-- asset management (GPM), in which assets are primarily invested in securities (shares and bonds); - asset management in funds or SICAVs (GPF/GPS), in which the assets are primarily invested in units of collective investment funds.
+Asset management Investment portfolios management on individual basis provided by banks, SGRs (see the glossary item) and SIM (see the glossary item) to households, firms and institutional investors.
+Asset management has traditionally been divided into two broad categories: asset management (GPM), in which assets are primarily invested in securities (shares and bonds); asset management in funds or SICAVs (GPF/GPS), in which the assets are primarily invested investment funds.
 Asset management combines GPMs and GPFs.

-Asset management corporations - SGR

-SGRs are joint stock companies to which the possibility of jointly providing collective and individual asset management services is reserved.
-The SGRs are authorised to:

-- managing own funds and assets of SICAV or SICAF; - · providing portfolio management service; - providing investment advice; - providing the service of receiving and transmitting orders, if authorised to provide the service of Alternative Investment Fund (AIF) management.
+Asset management corporations - SGR SGRs are joint stock companies to which the possibility of jointly providing collective and individual asset management services is reserved.
+The SGRs are authorised to: managing own funds and assets of SICAV or SICAF; providing portfolio management service; providing investment advice; providing the service of receiving and transmitting orders, if authorised to provide the service of Alternative Investment Fund (AIF) management.
+Assogestioni Italian association of asset management services.

-Assogestioni

-Italian association of asset management services.
 It represents the majority of Italian asset management corporations and foreign investment management corporations operating in Italy, various banks and insurance companies operating in the field of individual management and supplementary pensions.

-Average residual maturity

-For each segment of securities, it is the average of the missing time at maturity of each bond weighted by the nominal value of the amounts outstanding of each security.
+Average residual maturity For each segment of securities, it is the average of the missing time at maturity of each bond weighted by the nominal value of the amounts outstanding of each security.
+Banks The aggregate comprises all banks resident in Italy; Cassa Depositi e Prestiti SpA, which is classified in the harmonised European System of

-Banks

-The aggregate comprises all banks resident in Italy; Cassa Depositi e Prestiti SpA, which is classified in the harmonised European System of